pivotal-chicago/dotnet-interview/README.md

 # RETIRED
-## This code has been moved.
+## This code has been moved to https://github.com/pivotal/chicago-labs-interviews
-## Please find this code at https://github.com/pivotal/chicago-labs-interviews